clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 # How does a workshop work?

-There are a few different ClojureBridge curricula.
-We will pick one.

-First, we get all the necessary technologies onto the students' computers (the Installfest).
+On Friday, we get all the necessary technologies onto the students' computers (the Installfest).

-The next day we break into small groups and work through the curriculum.
+The next day we start with a general introduction, then break into small groups and work through the curriculum, with some talks and breaks in between.

+We follow the official curriculum, which starts with a step by step tutorial of Clojure, followed by an easy and a more advanced Quill app.
+If you have a more advanced group you can move through the first part more quickly.
+You get as far as you get, don't rush to "finish" things.

 # Installfest!

+We recommend Cursive as editor.
+Of course if people have their own preference then that's fine.

 #### Keep in mind:

 * There will be people with _all_ kinds of computers.
 * Even though Windows might not be your preferred development environment, we're here to encourage people and meet them wherever they are right now.
 * Do NOT say bad things about Windows, even if it's frustrating.